 No one wants to pay $80 to $100 per security camera, just to have them freeze up and be useless.
-So I went on the DIY journey of looking through options for security cameras.
-Well, I started figuring out that no one really made a claim that their cameras would work in cold weather.
+So I went on the DIY journey of looking through options for the best smart security cameras.
+Well, I started figuring out that no one really made a claim that their cameras would hold up in cold weather.

 Either that or the reviews said that they really couldn’t hold it together in cold weather even though they claimed that they could.
-That is until recently when I found Blink XT Cameras!
+That is until recently when I found Blink XT2 Cameras!

-I installed the Blink XT two camera outdoor system back in the fall.
+I installed the Blink XT2 dual camera outdoor system back in the fall.
 Even then it was getting colder at night, so I was very interested to see how they would hold up.
 Blink XT’s are almost flat in their build and have an extremely tiny footprint.

 That means you could literally install the Blink practically anywhere.
 This is good because if you want to try and install the camera under an eve it is never a problem.
 No matter how much space you are working with.